-While getting a loan from something like a bank is a great indicator for the potential your business has to succeed, a bank loan isn’t the be all and end all of raising capital for your business or venture.
-In fact, I would personally go as far as saying that seeking a business loan from a bank should be your last resort, but apply for one in any case, firstly because you might just get approved, and secondly, even if you’re not planning to take a business loan from a bank, the mere fact that they’re interested in lending you the money is a great indicator to use for the possible success of the business model you want to execute.
+While getting a loan from something like a bank is a great indicator of the potential your business has to succeed, a bank loan isn’t the be-all and end-all of raising capital for your business or venture.
+I would personally go as far as saying that seeking a business loan from a bank should be your last resort, but apply for one in any case, firstly because you might just get approved, and secondly, even if you’re not planning to take a business loan from a bank, the mere fact that they’re interested in lending you the money is a great indicator to use for the possible success of the business model you want to execute.

 The reason why I tend to advise against rushing to the banks for a business loan however is that there are simply much better ways of raising capital, one of which ways is leveraging the power of your personal network.
 With banks or with any other form of funding (aside from putting up the money yourself, which you probably don’t have if you’re looking to get funding), you will ultimately have to pay back the loan with interest.
 This means you’re effectively taking on some debt – debt you’ll have to repay whether or not your venture succeeds, which is why they ask for some kind of solid surety.

-Things work a little differently with the likes of angel investments though, but what I’m getting at is raising capital in a way that will have that capital coming in as pure profit, taking absolutely nothing away from the contributors to that capital pool.
+Now, things work a little differently with the likes of angel investments, so what I’m getting at is raising capital in a way that will have that capital coming in as pure profit, taking absolutely nothing away from the contributors to that capital pool.
 Let’s explore it with a simple example, shall we?

-First you would proceed to build your network or leverage one which already exists, like perhaps the 300 or so of the 600-average number of Facebook friends you have who live within touching distance.
-Survey them to find out what it is which they all buy in common, such as how everybody buys bread everyday and then proceed to become the supplier of their loaves of bread each morning, perhaps delivering door-to-door.
+First, you would proceed to build your network or leverage one that already exists, like perhaps the 300 or so of the 600-average number of Facebook friends you have who live within touching distance.
+Survey them to find out what it is that they all buy in common, such as how everybody buys bread every day and then proceeds to become the supplier of their loaves of bread each morning, perhaps delivering door-to-door.

 You would stock the bread with pre-collected money and then keep the profits, in this way watching your capital pool grow very quickly as pure profit!